ibm-cloud-docs/dns/dns-faq.md

 {: faq}
 {: support}

-We have two addresses for authoritative name servers and two addresses for resolving name servers.
-These local resolving name servers are on our private network, so they don't use up public bandwidth.
+IBM has two addresses for authoritative name servers and two addresses for resolving name servers.
+These local resolving name servers are on the IBM private network, so they don't use up public bandwidth.

 **Authoritative name servers**